BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_2_Accessing_Bitcoind_with_Java.md

         txb.in(in);
 ```

-> :warning: **WARNING:** Obviously in a real program you'd intelligently select a UTXO; here, we just grab the 0th one.
+> :warning: **WARNING:** Obviously in a real program you'd intelligently select a UTXO; here, we just grab the 0th one, a tactic that we'll use throughout this chapter.

 Second, you fill the ouputs each with an amount and an address:
 ```